AmpelAstro/Ampel-contrib-sample/README.md

-## Use of this repository to create a full AMPEL channel
+## How to use this repository to create a full AMPEL channel

 Incorporating modules and channels into a live instance briefly consists of: i.
-Forking this repository under a name [Ampel-contrib-xyz] where xyz is a unique name ii.
-Add new modules to the t0/t2/t3 subdirectories. iii.
+Forking this repository under a name *Ampel-contrib-xyz* where xyz is a unique name ii.
+Add new units to the t0/t2/t3 subdirectories. iii.
 Define a channel to use this using the base configuration files. iv.
 Use the dev alert processor and notebooks to verify expected behaviour. v.
 Discuss with AMPEL administrators to queue repository for inclusion into the the next build.

+### Creating units for the T0 and T2 tiers

+Units that are to be run through AMPEL should be included in the correct folder of the [ampel/contrib/groupname/](ampel/contrib/groupname/) as a python module inheriting from an appropriate abstract class.
+Examples of this process exists in this repository and the base definitions can be found in [Ampel-base](https://github.com/AmpelProject/Ampel-base).
+Use notebooks similar to those shown  [here](notebooks/) to develop and test these.

+> There are currently no sample units for the T1 and T3 stages.
+Contact the admininstrators for assistance in developing these.

+### Configuration files

+Each channel is defined in a configuration file similar to [this](ampel/contrib/groupname/channels.json).
+These describe which units each channel should make use of and the *run parameters* that should be provided to the unit when executed.